nandi95/laravel-env-in-aws-ssm/README.md

     > See more details about encrypt in the [AWS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)
 ---

-Both commands will use the env file respective to the stage argument.
+All commands will use the env file respective to the stage argument.
 For example: with stage argument `production` it will work with the `.env.production` file.
 If the file exists when pulling, it will back up the existing file.

 ### Parameter <-> environment variable
 Keys are transformed in the following manner: